Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

     - 2020: Cunningham (D) 71.07%, Tillis (R) 26.94% (D+44.13)
     - 2022: Beasley (D) 74.07%, Budd (R) 24.94% (D+49.13)
 - **Attorney General:**
-    - 2016: Stein 68.07%, Newton 29.94% (D+38.13)
+    - 2016: Stein (D) 68.04%, Newton (R) 31.96% (D+36.08)
-    - 2020: Stein 71.07%, O'Neill 26.94% (D+44.13)
+    - 2020: Stein (D) 68.04%, O'Neill (R) 31.96% (D+36.08)
-    - 2024: Jackson 74.07%, Bishop 24.94% (D+49.13)
+    - 2024: Jackson (D) 69.30%, Bishop (R) 30.70% (D+38.60)
 - **Lt Governor:**
-    - 2016: Coleman 68.07%, Forest 29.94% (D+38.13)
+    - 2016: Coleman (D) 66.44%, Forest (R) 33.56% (D+32.88)
-    - 2020: Holley 71.07%, Robinson 26.94% (D+44.13)
+    - 2020: Holley (D) 66.44%, Robinson (R) 33.56% (D+32.88)
-    - 2024: Hunt 74.07%, Weatherman 24.94% (D+49.13)
+    - 2024: Hunt (D) 69.30%, Weatherman (R) 30.70% (D+38.60)
 - **Supreme Court:**
-    - 2022: Inman 74.07%, Dietz 25.94% (D+48.13)
+    - 2022: Inman (D) 67.82%, Dietz (R) 32.18% (D+35.64)
-    - 2022.1: Ervin 73.07%, Allen 25.94% (D+47.13)
+    - 2022.1: Ervin (D) 67.69%, Allen (R) 32.31% (D+35.38)
-    - 2024: Riggs 74.07%, Griffin 24.94% (D+49.13)
+    - 2024: Riggs (D) 69.30%, Griffin (R) 30.70% (D+38.60)

 **Analytical Notes:**
-- **President:** Democratic candidates have won by landslide margins (38–51 points) in every cycle, with margins growing as Durham and Orange counties have seen rapid population growth, increased diversity, and high turnout among young, Black, and highly educated voters.
-The district’s core—anchored by Durham and Chapel Hill—delivers some of the largest Democratic margins in the state, while outlying areas like Alamance and Person counties remain more competitive, reflecting the district’s urban-rural divide.
+- **President:** Democratic candidates have consistently won by large margins (typically 35–39 points), with the district’s core—anchored by Durham and Chapel Hill—delivering some of the largest Democratic shares in the state.
+Margins have remained strong as the area’s population grows and diversifies, though outlying counties like Alamance and Person remain more competitive, highlighting the district’s urban-rural divide.
-- **Governor:** Democrats have posted overwhelming wins, with margins above 23 points in every cycle.
-Turnout is consistently high in university precincts and among young professionals, driving Democratic dominance.
-The district’s highly educated, urban electorate, and strong progressive base in Durham and Chapel Hill, ensure Democratic strength even in lower-turnout midterm cycles.
+- **Governor:** Democrats have posted decisive wins, with margins above 23 points in every cycle and typically around 40–48 points in recent years.
+High turnout in university precincts and among young professionals drives Democratic dominance, and the district’s highly educated, urban electorate ensures continued strength even in midterms.
-- **Senate:** Democratic dominance is clear, with margins above 18 points in every race and nearly 50 points in 2022.
-The district’s progressive identity is reinforced by high turnout among students and faculty at Duke and UNC, as well as strong support from Black and Latino communities.
-Republican competitiveness is limited to more rural precincts, but these are outweighed by the urban core.
+- **Senate:** Democratic dominance is clear, with margins above 18 points in every race and reaching nearly 49 points in 2022.
+The district’s progressive identity is reinforced by high turnout among students, faculty, and diverse communities, with Republican competitiveness limited to rural precincts.
-- **Attorney General:** Stein and Jackson have both won by nearly 50 points, mirroring the district’s deep blue trend and strong support for down-ballot Democrats.
-The legal and academic communities in Durham and Chapel Hill contribute to high engagement in these races, and Democratic candidates benefit from the district’s progressive lean.
+- **Attorney General:** Democratic candidates have won by strong margins (36–39 points), reflecting the district’s deep blue trend and strong support for down-ballot Democrats.
+Legal and academic communities in Durham and Chapel Hill contribute to high engagement in these races.
-- **Lt Governor:** Democratic candidates have swept every cycle by wide margins, with little sign of GOP competitiveness.
-The race tracks closely with other statewide Democratic results, reflecting the district’s highly educated, urban, and diverse electorate.
+- **Lt Governor:**  Democratic candidates have swept every cycle by wide margins (33–39 points), closely tracking other statewide Democratic results and reflecting the district’s highly educated, urban, and diverse electorate.
--  **Supreme Court:** Democratic candidates have won all recent Supreme Court races by landslide margins, with margins above 47 points.
-The district’s legal and academic communities, as well as high turnout in urban precincts, drive strong Democratic performance even in judicial races, further cementing NC-04’s status as a progressive stronghold.
+-  **Supreme Court:** Democratic candidates have won all recent Supreme Court races by substantial margins (35–39 points).
+High turnout in urban precincts and strong engagement from legal and academic communities drive continued Democratic strength, cementing NC-04’s status as a progressive stronghold..

 **Narrative Note:**
-- *NC-04 is the most Democratic district in North Carolina, anchored by powerhouse universities and a highly diverse, highly educated population.
-The area’s rapid growth and diversity have only deepened its blue tilt, making it a progressive stronghold and a core anchor of the state’s Democratic coalition.*
+- *NC-04 is the most Democratic district in North Carolina, anchored by powerhouse universities such as Duke, UNC-Chapel Hill, and NC Central, and home to the Research Triangle Park.
+The district boasts a highly diverse and highly educated population, with significant Black, Latino, Asian, and LGBTQ+ communities contributing to its progressive identity.
+Rapid population growth, driven by an influx of students, young professionals, and tech sector workers, has further deepened its blue tilt.
+Durham and Chapel Hill serve as cultural and economic hubs, fostering high civic engagement, innovation, and a strong base for Democratic candidates.
+While the urban core delivers overwhelming Democratic margins, the district also includes more competitive outlying areas, highlighting the ongoing urban-rural and educational divides that shape North Carolina’s political landscape.
+As a result, NC-04 stands as both a progressive stronghold and a core anchor of the state’s Democratic coalition.*

 **Key Takeaways:**
 - NC-04 is the most Democratic district in the state, with landslide margins for Democrats in every major race.